ashikurrahmanbhuiyan/recap/README.md

 Licensed under the MIT License.
 You may not use this file except in compliance with the<br>
 License.
 Use and/or modification of this code outside of 6.S191 must reference:</p>

- > © MIT 6.S191: Introduction to Deep Learning
+ > &copy; MIT 6.S191: Introduction to Deep Learning
  >
  > <a href="http://introtodeeplearning.com">http://introtodeeplearning.com</a>